euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 .. class:: abstract

-  High-Content Digital Microscopy open the way for new researches and medical diagnostics due to the enhancement on user comfort, data storage and analysis throughput.
-A digital microscopy platform has for aim to capture an image of a cover slip, to store information on a file server and a database, to visualise the image and to perform analysis.
+  High-Content Digital Microscopy enhances user comfort, data storage and analysis throughput, paving the way to new researches and medical diagnostics.
+A digital microscopy platform aims at capturing a image of a cover slip, at storing information on a file server and a database, at visualising the image and analysing its content.
 We will discuss how the Python ecosystem can provide such software framework efficiently.
-Moreover this paper will gives an illustration of the data chunking approach to manage the huge amount of data.
+Moreover this paper will give an illustration of the data chunking approach to manage the huge amount of data.

 .. class:: keywords